maziars/GRAPHSP_Topology_Identification_Optimal_Design_Networks/README.md

 - IO_manager files: read the graph information from the file

-- D_comp files: This file contains the main dense matrix computation routines that use BLAS routines
+- D_comp: This file contains the main dense matrix computation routines that use BLAS routines

+- PCG_Solver: Contains the diagonaly preconditioned conjugate gradient method for finding the Newtone step in IP